 Let me finish.

-We can never err on the side of caution regarding the protection of children and minors in the State.
+We must always err on the side of caution regarding the protection of children and minors in the State.
 I will be happy to have a debate on vetting but if the Senator thinks it would be more expeditious to deal with it as a Commencement matter, she should do that.

 Points of order should not be raised on the concluding remarks.